 - Balancing: Have your child walk on a piece of string or tape, a low beam or plank at the playground, or a homemade balance beam.

-- Playing pretend: Kids boost motor skills when they use their bodies to become waddling ducks, stiff-legged robots, galloping horses, soaring planes—whatever their imagination conceives!
+- Playing pretend: Kids boost motor skills when they use their bodies to become waddling ducks, stiff-legged robots, galloping horses, soaring planes—whatever their imagination comes up with!

 - Throwing, catching, and rolling large, lightweight, soft balls.